 Where else would you be served Ethiopian coffee in a little ceremony and moments later taste high class Belgian chocolate pralines, walk by Egyptian statues and then stand in a green hall by a little waterfall?

 It’s been a crazy week for me but I doubt it’s only because it was my very first ITB Berlin.
 It must be overwhelming every time.
 It’s huge, it’s confusing and it’s overwhelming.
 But at the same time so much fun!
 And before you are buying your ticket for next year, here are some tips I wish I had taken more seriously (plus a video down below).
+Plus, if you plan on a three day Berlin itinerary, you really need to manage your energy levels like a pro.

 Reserve the Date Far in Advance